-The Teach Pendant touch screen is optimized for use in industrial environments.
-Unlike consumer electronics, teach pendant touch screen sensitivity is, by design, more resistant to environmental factors such as:
+The Teach Pendant touch screen is optimised for use in industrial environments.
+Unlike consumer electronics, Teach Pendant touch screen sensitivity is, by design, more resistant to environmental factors such as:

-- · Water droplets and/or machine coolant droplets - · Radio wave emissions - · Other conducted noise from the operating environment
+- · Water droplets and/or machine coolant droplets - Radio wave emissions - · Other conducted noise from the operating environment

-Using the Touch Screen

-The touch sensitivity is designed to avoid false selections on PolyScope X and to prevent unexpected motion of the robot.
+Using the The touch sensitivity is designed to avoid false selections on PolyScope X, and to prevent Touch Screen unexpected motion of the robot.
 For best results, use the tip of your finger to make a selection on the screen.
-In this manual/handbook, this is referred to as a tap.

-A commercially available stylus may be used to make selections on the screen, if desired.
-The preceding section lists and defines the icons/tabs and buttons in the PolyScope X interface.
+In this manual, this is referred to as a "tap".
+A commercially available stylus may be used to make selections on the screen if desired.
+The following section lists and defines the icons/tabs and buttons in the PolyScope X interface.
+The following section lists and defines the icons/tabs and buttons in the PolyScope X interface.

+2.3.2.
 Icons

-Icon